some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-In combination with regular Ethernet, IPv4 and UDP can transport packets with up to 1472 Bytes of data without fragmentation, while IPv6 uses additional 20 Bytes.
+In combination with regular Ethernet, IPv4 and UDP can transport packets with up to 1472 bytes of data without fragmentation, while IPv6 uses additional 20 bytes.
 Especially for small systems fragmentation shall be avoided, so the SOME/IP header and payload shall be of limited length.
 The possible usage of security protocols further limits the maximal size of SOME/IP messages.

-.. feat_req:: 🎯
+.. feat_req:: ⓘ
     :id: feat_req_someip_36
-    :reqtype: Requirement
+    :reqtype: Information
     :security: TBD
     :safety: TBD
     :satisfies:
     :status: valid
     :collapse: True

+Best practice:

-When using UDP as transport protocol SOME/IP messages shall use up to 1416 Bytes for the SOME/IP header and payload, so that 1400 Bytes are available for the payload.
+When using UDP as transport protocol SOME/IP messages use up to 1416 bytes for the SOME/IP header and payload, so that 1400 bytes are available for the payload.

 .. feat_req:: ⓘ
     :id: feat_req_someip_38